ughdeeb/mixed-messages/README.md

 The objective of this Codecademy portfolio project is to build a Node.js console app that generates random messages each time a user runs the program and version your project with Git/GitHub.

 I decided to combine my love of literature, in this case Shakespeare, with this project.
-I have chosen 3 different sonnets (i.e., Sonnets 127, 75, and 65) and divided each into (1) **sonnet title**, (2) **the octave**, or first 8 lines of each sonnet, and (3) **the sestet**, the last 6 lines of each sonnet.
+I have chosen 3 different sonnets (i.e., Sonnets 127, 75, 65, 3, 55) and divided each into (1) **sonnet title**, (2) **the octave**, or first 8 lines of each sonnet, and (3) **the sestet**, the last 6 lines of each sonnet.
 A mixed or "shooken up" sonnet will be randomly returned to the user.

 ## Technologies